 Thousand Thousands of euros

-12.31.2022 12.31
+12.31.2022 12.31.2021

 Audit services 731 836

 Other assurance services 62 75

 Total 793 911

-Other assurance services includes: the report on the system of internal control over financial reporting (SCIIF), the ECOEMBES reports, the review report on royalties, the review report on nonfinancial information and the review of the consolidated report.
+Other assurance services includes: the report on the system of internal control over financial reporting (SCIIF), the ECOEMBES reports, the review report on royalties, the review report on non-financial information and the review of the consolidated report.

 The amounts detailed in the above tables include the total fees for services rendered in 2022 and 2021 irrespective of the date of invoice.
+Additionally, the professional services invoiced to the Group by other companies associated to Ernst & Young Global Limited during the year ended 31 December 2022 and 2021 were as follows:

 Thousand Thousands of euros

-12.31.2022 12.31.2
+12.31.2022 12.31.2021

 Audit services 854 864

 Other assurance services 2 26

 Total 856 890